meghanhkoon/Election_Analysis/README.md

         # 3: Extract the county name from each row.
         county_name = row[1]

-        # If the candidate does not match any existing candidate add it to
-        # the candidate list
-        if candidate_name not in candidate_options:

-            # Add the candidate name to the candidate list.
-            candidate_options.append(candidate_name)

-            # And begin tracking that candidate's voter count.
-            candidate_votes[candidate_name] = 0

-        # Add a vote to that candidate's count
-        candidate_votes[candidate_name] += 1

-        # 4a: Write an if statement that checks that the
-        # county does not match any existing county in the county list.
-        if county_name not in county_options:

-            # 4b: Add the existing county to the list of counties.
-            county_options.append(county_name)

-            # 4c: Begin tracking the county's vote count.
-            county_votes[county_name] = 0

-        # 5: Add a vote to that county's vote count.
-        county_votes[county_name] += 1
 ```

-Lastly, the most convenient part of using this Python script for election audits is that the election's final results will be saved and printed to a txt file like the one below:
+Lastly, the most convenient part of using this Python script for election audits is that the election's final results will be saved and printed to a txt file like the one below.
+If a different district's cvs election results file is uploaded as the new "file to read", we will see different names for the countys, candidates and their respective data and statistics.

 ![election_results](Resources/election_results.png)